 But that did not happen.

-“In July 2004, as a result of the publicity generated by [Rian] Malan’s Rolling Stone article and the subsequent filmed documentary, the song became the subject of a lawsuit between Solomon Linda’s estate and Disney,” who had used the song, albeit briefly, in the movie The Lion King.
-Linda’s heirs are finally getting rewarded for the use of a song that had gone through tremendous transformation.
+“In July 2004, as a result of the publicity generated by [Rian] Malan’s Rolling Stone article and the subsequently filmed documentary, the song became the subject of a lawsuit between Solomon Linda’s estate and Disney,” who had used the song, albeit briefly, in the movie The Lion King.
+Linda’s heirs are finally getting rewarded for the use of a song that had gone through a tremendous transformation.

-As mentioned, there’s been a legal settlement between the heirs of Jack Kirby (at minimum, co-creator of half of the early Marvel Comics universe including X-Men, Fantastic Four and the Avengers) and Disney/Marvel.
+As mentioned, there’s been a legal settlement between the heirs of Jack Kirby (at minimum, co-creator of half of the early Marvel Comics universe including X-Men, Fantastic Four, and The Avengers) and Disney/Marvel.
 A lot of fanboys have it wrong that Kirby sued Marvel, or that Kirby’s heirs are just greedy.
 Here’s the report in Reuters, and Geeky Universe, and Kurt Busiek’s comments on CBR, which begin: “The amount of misinformation presented in this thread is staggering.”